Harder-Narasimhan filtrations of decorated vector bundles: Harder-Narasimhan types

-\begin{remark} \begin{enumerate}[label=(\alph*)] \item For $G=\GL(r,\C)$, we have that the type $\mu^\xi$ is a matrix $(d/r)I_r$, with $d\in\mathbb{Z}$, due to Example \ref{ex_glrClattice}.
-In particular, we recover $\deg \xi(\C^r) = d$ as the trace of that matrix, so $\mu^\xi$ indeed determines the topological type of $\xi$. \item For a vector bundle $E$ of rank $r$, we have $\mu^{\Fr(E)}=\mu(E)I_r$.
+\item For a vector bundle $E$ of rank $r$, we have $\mu^{\Fr(E)}=\mu(E)I_r$.
 To prove this, we could use that $\deg(E)=\int_Xc_1(E)$, where $c_1(E)$ denotes the \textit{first Chern class} of $E$.
 We would need to show that the first Chern class corresponds to the second obstruction class. \end{enumerate} \end{remark}

 The following remark explains that obstruction classes and types are functorial.

 \begin{remark} Let $\varphi:G\rightarrow G'$ be a homomorphism of complex reductive Lie groups, where $G$ and $G'$.
 Let $\xi(G')$ be the extension of $\xi$ to $G'$ through $\varphi$. \begin{enumerate}[label=(\alph*)] \item Due to the functoriality of Čech cohomology, the induced morphism $\varphi_*:\pi_1(G)\rightarrow\pi_1(G')$ maps $o_2(\xi)$ to $o_2(\xi(G'))$.